 2016, 24″ x 36″, acrylic on specially-prepared canvas

 Some stories are told in ink.
-Some in paint...
+Some are told in paint.

-Aside from cave paintings and early wall art, tattoos are among the earliest forms of art.
-We collect them to celebrate our passions, spirituality, memories and to mark accomplishments.
+Aside from cave paintings and early wall art, tattoos are among the earliest art forms.
+We collect them to celebrate our passions, spirituality, and memories and mark accomplishments.
 Each shares a story and connects us to one another.

 I got my first tattoo in 2007.
 After considering it for a long time, I knew it had to be something profound that meant enough to me to wear for the rest of my life.
 After all, tattoos are a permanent statement.

 When my father passed away in 2001, I knew I wanted to somehow pay homage to him through art.
 Since I had considered getting a tattoo for years, it seemed like the obvious choice, but it took me a while after his passing to resolve how I would commemorate his memory.
 We shared a passion for motorcycles and often rode together.
 He was a charismatic man of optimism, creativity, and new beginnings.
 In many ways, was a Phoenix.